AEO vs ISO 37301

 What It Is

 Authorized Economic Operator (AEO) is a voluntary certification framework under the WCO SAFE Framework of Standards.
 It recognizes businesses as low-risk partners in international trade, providing trade facilitation in exchange for compliance and security.
-The risk-based approach uses the harmonized Self-Assessment Questionnaire (SAQ) with 13 criteria groups (A-M).
+The risk-based approach uses a comprehensive Self-Assessment Questionnaire (SAQ) covering core compliance and security criteria.

 Key Components